 Many symptoms of PCOS result from an imbalance of hormones, chemicals that control functions in the body.

-People with PCOS have higher levels of androgens and may have lower levels of estrogen.
+Women with PCOS have higher levels of androgens and may have lower levels of estrogen.
 High levels of androgens can interfere with signals from the brain that control ovulation, making it occur sporadically or not at all.
 High androgen levels can also cause ovarian follicles—small, fluid-filled sacs where eggs grow and mature—to stop developing and clump together.9,10 Androgen levels also play a role in increased hair growth and acne.10

-Many people with PCOS also have problems with another hormone called insulin, which helps move sugar (also called glucose) from the bloodstream into cells to use as energy.
+Many women with PCOS also have problems with another hormone called insulin, which helps move sugar (also called glucose) from the bloodstream into cells to use as energy.
 When cells don't respond normally to insulin, the level of sugar in the blood rises.
 High insulin levels are linked to a skin condition called acanthosis nigricans, which results in thickened dark, velvety patches of skin.10

 In addition, the body produces more and more insulin to get glucose into the cells.
 To balance out the high levels of insulin, the body makes more androgens,9 which contribute to symptoms of PCOS.
 It is difficult to disrupt this cycle, which is why treating PCOS can be challenging.